CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 ### Estimated Duration: 30 Minutes

-## Lab Scenario
+## Overview

-You're a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
-You must learn how to connect log data from the many data sources in your organization.
-The next source of data is Windows virtual machines inside and outside of Azure, like On-Premises environments or other Public Clouds.
+In this lab, you act as a Security Operations Analyst responsible for onboarding Windows hosts into Microsoft Sentinel.

-  >**Important:** The lab exercises for Learning Path #8 are in a *standalone* environment.
-If you exit the lab before completing it, you will be required to re-run the configurations again.
+You will learn how to collect Windows security event telemetry from both Azure virtual machines and non‑Azure Windows servers (on‑premises or other clouds), using the Windows Security Events solution, the Azure Monitor Agent (AMA) with Data Collection Rules (DCRs), and Azure Arc where required.

-## Lab Objectives
+## Objectives

- In this lab, you will perform the following:
+ In this lab, you will perform the following tasks:

 - Task 1: Create a Microsoft Sentinel Workspace
 - Task 2: Create a Windows Virtual Machine in Azure